Gacha game: Gameplay

-Stamina is a resource that is required for, and consumed by, core in-game actions such as engaging with the game, like beginning combat encounters in a fighting-oriented game.
-It regenerates over time, often only up to a cap.
-It can typically be regenerated or gained instantly through some form of currency spending, either premium microtransaction or earned in game.
-The name for this resource is usually different on a per-game basis, but stamina is typically the general term used for this type of currency in general across games.
-Stamina is not always treated as the basis of progression, sometimes only being required for side content.
-Other times, Stamina burnt is often translated into experience points for an player's entire account in more quick, casual oriented games.
-In more competitive games such as online trading card games or non-live service RPG games such as Xenoblade 2, they are generally not used for play.

 Some gacha games often feature several in-game currencies with intricate conversion methods, obscuring the actual value of non-premium currencies.
-In some games, players are generally given free or discounted gachas in low amounts on a regular schedule, in exchange for logging in or doing in-game tasks.
+In some games, players are generally given free or discounted gachas in low amounts on a regular schedule in exchange for logging in or doing in-game tasks.

-Because of the nature of the player-developer relationship, the free to play experience is often a case-by-case basis dependant on a developer's attitude towards the development of their game and their player base as well as how well they implement luck mitigation mechanics such as sparking systems that allow the player to obtain the item within a limit, which are also case-by-case implementations of reliability and frequency, assuming they are implemented at all.
+Because of the nature of the player-developer relationship, the free to play experience is often a case-by-case basis dependent on a developer's attitude towards the development of their game and their player base as well as how well they implement luck mitigation mechanics such as sparking systems that allow the player to obtain the item within a limit, which are also case-by-case implementations of reliability and frequency, assuming they are implemented at all.